esranurtrkmn/React-HRMS/README.md

 Description:

--Here is the ui part of the HRMS project.
+- Here is the ui part of the HRMS project.
 The codes provided in the backend are displayed to the user with the help of API.

 Used Technologies: